 California State University, Chico (also known as CSU Chico or Chico State), is the second-oldest campus in the 23-campus California State University system.
 It is located in Chico, California, about ninety miles north of Sacramento.
 The university offers 126 types of bachelor’s degrees.

 Chico State was founded in 1887, making it the second oldest CSU campus in the state.
 The average undergraduate class size is 30 students, and the student-to-faculty ratio is 23 to 1.
 Our students come from 46 nations, 37 states, and 2 US territories.

 California State University, Chico’s tradition of academic excellence goes back more than 125 years.
 Now, the University continues to help today’s students develop into tomorrow’s successful citizens.
 Its unique combination of scholarly pursuits, civic engagement, and a very real connection to the Chico community earns it national and international accolades.

 Health insurance is required of all full-time degree, resident, and international students with F1 and J1 visas.

 You are required by the California State University to have valid health and accident insurance coverage by the start of your program at CSU, Chico and at all times thereafter while you hold an F-1 or J-1 visa.
 For more information visit the website.

 Living on-campus: On-campus housing is available on first-come first-served basis for undergraduate students.
 If you choose to live in University-owned housing, University Village is recommended for International Students.
 University Village offers a cluster of four bedrooms, sharing two bathrooms and one kitchen.
-Students who are admitted to the University can begin applying for University Housing on April 14 for the fall semester and Nov.
-1 for the spring semester.

 For more information and for the online application visit.
 If you have housing questions after reviewing the website please contact: